-If you are considering submitting an application to John Brown University, the application fee is $25.
+If you are thinking about applying to John Brown University, the application fee costs $25.

 |Mean Unweighted GPA||3.8|

 |Mean SAT Score||1190|

 These are the application deadlines for John Brown University.

 John Brown University does not offer early decision or early action.